Ketamine Withdrawal Symptoms, Timeline & Detox Treatment

 Ketamine Withdrawal: Find Relief and Recovery

 Ketamine belongs to a class of drugs known as dissociative anaesthetics.
-Given in small doses, it can be used to manage pain which hasn’t responded to standard treatment.
+When taken in small doses, it can manage pain that hasn’t responded to standard treatment.
 However, it isn’t commonly used and will only be prescribed following advice from a specialist.
 More often, it is used as a tranquilliser in veterinary settings.

 First, we’ll look at why ketamine use leads to withdrawal and how long the withdrawal period lasts.
-Next, we’ll explore some of the main physical and psychological symptoms of ketamine withdrawal and look at whether a medical detox is necessary and if so, what that looks like.
-We’ll touch on the risks of ketamine withdrawal and medicines that can support detox and wrap up by looking at how you can get help for ketamine addiction.
+Next, we’ll explore some of the main physical and psychological symptoms of ketamine withdrawal and look at whether a medically supervised detox is necessary and if so, what that looks like.
+We’ll touch on the risks of undergoing ketamine withdrawal alone and medicines that can support the detox process and wrap up by looking at how you can get help for ketamine addiction.

 How Does Ketamine Use Lead to Withdrawal?